What is the successful journey for testers in their professional life?

 Vishal, a computer science engineering graduate, started his career as a tester in a medium size software company with the salary of INR 15,000 per month.
-Since beginning he loves his job and is passionate about his testing profession.
+Since the beginning, he loves his job and is passionate about his testing profession.

-Initially he got a chance to work on a small mobile project on manual testing process with a small team.
+Initially, he got a chance to work on a small mobile project on a manual testing process with a small team.
 He completed his allocated tasks on time and mostly before the target time and looking for other opportunities in the project.

-Slowly, he becomes a esteemed team member who earned his superiors trust to do any task on time with quality.
+Slowly, he becomes an esteemed team member who earned his superiors trust to do any task on time with quality.
 His work allocation gradually moved to more responsible tasks.

 He never looked for any other jobs and wants to grow with the company with sincere efforts and total dedication.
 He is also a quick learner and spent his weekends on automation tools and became an automation framework expert.